Find The Best Marriage Counselor: A Guide To Couples Therapy And Counseling

 This is among the best-studied forms of couples therapy, with numerous studies and meta-analyses vouching for its effectiveness in improving marital satisfaction.
 EFT explores the emotional drivers behind the behaviors that are weakening the relationship, while working to restore and strengthen the intimate bond between partners.

-An EFT-trained therapist may be right for you if you’ve been feeling a sense of distance or emotional neglect from your loved one.
+An EFT-trained therapist may be right for you if you’ve been experiencing a sense of distance or emotional neglect from your loved one.
 They may also help you better identify, express, and manage challenging feelings.
 EFT is sometimes called Emotionally Focused Couples Therapy or EFCT.

 The Gottman Method